KrisHHFI/React-Delivery-Fee-Calculator/README.md

-# Wolt Summer 2023 Internship Front-End Task

-Hello!
-Here is my submission for the Wolt Summer 2023 Engineering Internship front-end task.
+# Fictional Delivery Fee Calculator

+## Launch the App

+1) Download the project.
+2) Navigate to the project via "cd" in your terminal.
+3) Then execute the following code- npm start

+## About

 The calculator is a React component, which is called via the main App.
 I created the calculator in around 100 lines of code.
 I tried to keep the code simple and self explanatory.
 If the user resizes the window, the calculator resizes respectively.

-## To run my code
-- Install the project.
-- Open Command Prompt.
-- Go to the project folder via "cd".
-- Then execute: npm start
+If your browser does not run the program, go to [http://localhost:3000](http://localhost:3000).